Optimising output per sow

 - Improving the chances of survival of live-born pigs, maintaining the industry mortality average.

-- Improved image of the Irish pig industry as the project focuses on increasing sow output sustainably, by minimising piglet mortality and maximising health and welfare.
+- image of the Irish pig industry as the project focuses on increasing sow output sustainably, by minimising piglet mortality and maximising health and welfare.

 - Increased profitability in the pig sector.